nagordon/blog/README.md

-my blog at [nagordon.github.io](http://nagordon.github.io/) covering engineering and technology
+My raw blog content for the blog [ifcuriousthenlearn.com](ifcuriousthenlearn.com) about engineering and technology